DanEkhlas/MICA/README.md

 head(df_plate)
 ```

-## First plot and quality control of positive and negative controls

-Now we can plot the data and get some first insights on the MICs of our strain for the different antimicrobials tested.
+We can plot the data and get some first insights on the MICs of our strain for the different antimicrobials tested.

 ```r
 ggplot(data = df_plate) +